syncfusion-content/xamarin-docs/Xamarin/SfSchedule/WeekView.md

 >**Note:**

 If you modify the `TimeInterval` value (in minutes), you need to change the time labels format by setting the `TimeFormat` value as "hh:mm".
-By default, TimeFormat value is `"h a"`.
+By default, TimeFormat value is `"hh a"`.
 You can refer [here](https://help.syncfusion.com/xamarin/sfschedule/weekview#time-label-formatting) for changing TimeFormat value.

 ## Change Time Interval Height
 You can customize the interval height of timeslots in `WeekView` by setting [TimeIntervalHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~TimeIntervalHeight.html)  property of `SfSchedule`.